 Lucy is passionate about encouraging individuals to take environmental actions that will make a difference.
 Her quirky edible gardens have been tasted at Boom Festival in Portugal, Global Eclipse Gathering in the USA, Rainbow Serpent Festival and Strawberry Fields Festival in Australia.
 She is both an M. Ed and a Diplomat in Permaculture since 2005.

-Design & Natural Building Specialist
+Permaculture Design & Natural Building Expert